How to Choose Outdoor Light Fixtures

 If you're using an outdoor wall light or post light, make sure it's wet area rated for direct exposure to rain and the elements.
 If you're using a hanging light under a covered area such as a porch or roof overhang, it can be damp area rated, which means it should not be directly exposed to rain.
 For areas like beach and lake homes, you may want to consider an outdoor light fixture made of sturdy materials, such as a marine-grade resin or Vivex by Maxim Lighting, Coastal Armour by Quoizel or Endure-All by Savoy House.

-For more information on planning your outdoor lighting, check out these resources:
+For more information on outdoor lighting, check out these other great resources: